OscarSLopez09/Lambda-Serverless-App-Part2/README.md

 ## Lambda backend Function

 Lets start by going to the aws console and search for Cloud9, then open Cloud9
+<img src="https://github.com/OscarSLopez09/Lambda-Serverless-App-Part2/blob/main/Images/backendlambda00.PNG" height="90%" width="800%" alt="Disk Sanitization Steps"/>

+* Move into the directory - cd BackendSentiment
 * On cloud9 create a directory - mkdir BackendSentiment
-<img src="https://github.com/OscarSLopez09/Lambda-Serverless-App-Part2/blob/main/Images/backendlambda00.PNG" height="90%" width="800%" alt="Disk Sanitization Steps"/>

 * Move into the directory - cd BackendSentiment
 * Create a python file with - nano lambda_function.py